dreger/audaciousfox.net/style-guide.md

 - Italicize major publications.
 - Firstname Lastname; Subsequent references: Mr./Ms. Lastname.
 - The [OWL overview on commas](https://owl.english.purdue.edu/owl/owlprint/607/).
-- Possessive plural: Ends in an "s," attach only an apostrophe: _The Moss' house._
+- Possessive plural: Attach only an apostrophe: _The Moss' house._
 - Colons: Capitalize the first letter of a complete sentence after a colon.

 ### Reference (A-Z)